jadedocelot/Bin2rong/C++/index/Udemy/learning_C++/10_functions/README.md

 #include <iostream>
 using namespace std;

+# NOTE: That && stands for "as well as" and || stands for "OR"

 int big_boi(int a,int b,int c) {
     if (a > b && a > c){
         return a;